simaia/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Welcome!

 This module, TeamCode, is the place where you will write/paste the code for your team's robot controller App.
-This module is currently empty (a clean slate) but the process for adding OpModes is straightforward.
+The process for adding OpModes is straightforward.

 ## Creating your own OpModes